zainafzal88/blog/_posts/2020-09-12-react-fundamentals.md

 </p>

 #### Props
-These are the parameters that a components takes in. `Props` are short for properties.
-So, if we wanted to add a name `Zain` as a `prop` (property) to our Person component it would be like:
+These are the parameters that a component takes in. `props` is short for properties.
+So, if we wanted to add a name `Zain` as a `prop` (property) to our `Person` component it would be like:
 <p align="center">
   <img src="/assets/images/2020-09-12/4.png">
 </p>